neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 ### **Sparse Transfer Learning Overview**

-Sparse Transfer Learning is very similiar to the typical transfer learing process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
-With Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity while the training process occurs.
+Sparse Transfer Learning is very similiar to the typical transfer learning process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
+With Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity during training.

-### Pre-Sparsified BERT
+### **Pre-Sparsified BERT**

-SparseZoo, Neural Magic's open source repository of pre-sparsified models, contains a 90% pruned version of BERT, which has been sparsified on the upstream Wikipedia and BookCorpus datasets with the masked language modeling objective.
+SparseZoo contains a 90% pruned version of BERT, which has been sparsified on the upstream Wikipedia and BookCorpus datasets with the masked language modeling objective.
 [Check out the model card](https://sparsezoo.neuralmagic.com/models/nlp%2Fmasked_language_modeling%2Fobert-base%2Fpytorch%2Fhuggingface%2Fwikipedia_bookcorpus%2Fpruned90-none).
 We will use this model as the starting point for the transfer learning process.

 **Let's dive in!**

-## Installation
+## **Installation**

-Install SparseML via `pip`.
+Install SparseML via `pip`:

 ```bash
 pip install sparseml[torch]
 ```

-## Sparse Transfer Learning onto SQuAD
+## **Sparse Transfer Learning onto SQuAD**

 SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.

 All we have to do is pass a couple of key arguments:
-- `--model_name_or_path` specifies the starting checkpoint to load for training
+- `--model_name_or_path` specifies the path to the starting checkpoint to load for training
 - `--dataset_name` specifies the dataset to train with
-- `--recipe` specifies path a recipe to use to apply sparsification algorithms or sparse transfer learning to the model.
+- `--recipe` specifies the path to a recipe to use to apply sparsification algorithms or sparse transfer learning to the model.
 For Sparse Transfer Learning, we will use a recipe that instructs SparseML to maintain sparsity during the training process and to apply quantization over the final few epochs.

-### Run Transfer Learning
+### **Run Transfer Learning**

-We will fine-tune a [90% pruned version of BERT](zoo:nlp/masked_language_modeling/obert-base/pytorch/huggingface/wikipedia_bookcorpus/pruned90-none) onto SQuAD.
+Run the following to fine-tune a [90% pruned version of BERT](zoo:nlp/masked_language_modeling/obert-base/pytorch/huggingface/wikipedia_bookcorpus/pruned90-none) onto SQuAD:

-Run the following:
 ```bash
 sparseml.transformers.train.question_answering \
   --model_name_or_path zoo:nlp/masked_language_modeling/obert-base/pytorch/huggingface/wikipedia_bookcorpus/pruned90-none \